chazzka/clanekforest/clanek.md

 However, in the plot Figure X we can see the post-computed values of pathlengths.
 Observe, that each level is selected a random dimension and retains on it until the next level.

-Figure X shows the binary tree diagram created during the learning phase of the plain old Outlier
+Figure X shows the binary tree diagram created during the learning phase of the plain old Outlier detection Isolation Forest.

 ### evaluate tree
 The goal of the evaluation is to get the novelty value of a datapoint.